EDIDS/EDIDS_Proj/index.md

 ### Unit Test Report

-The auto-generated JUnit test report can be found at [this page](/resources/UnitTestReport/index.html).
+The auto-generated JUnit test report can be found at [this page](/resources/Documents/surefire-report.html).

-These tests were performed on **4 July 2023** and include all the latest test case that have been developed.

 [**Back to Index**](#index-of-contents)